EOEPCA/iam/docs/admin/installation/installation.md

 allow separating the TLS configuration from the actual route definitions.

+Note that the `iam-bb` Helm chart can create the routes for Keycloak, OPA and Identity API automatically.
+However, the TLS configuration must still be provided separately, because it heavily depends on the environment.

+Finally, some further manual configuration need to be done in Keycloak:
+* Create realm (mandatory)
+* Create OPA client (required for OPA route)
+* Create Identity API client (required for Identity API route)
+* Configure GitHub as IdP (optional)

-#### TLS Configuiration
+### TLS Configuration

 The TLS configuration depends on the issuers that are available in your cluster.
 It requires a `Certificate` object and an `ApisixTls` object per certificate.
-In the test environment, a global wildcard certificate is used.
+In the reference environment, a global wildcard certificate is used.
 This makes all routes within the scope of the certificate support TLS without any further configuration.
-Note that the separate `Certificate` object is needed, because Cert Manager does not seem to honour `cert-manager.io/cluster-issuer` annotations on an `ApisixTls` object.
+Note that the separate `Certificate` object is needed, because Cert Manager does not honour `cert-manager.io/cluster-issuer` annotations on an `ApisixTls` object.

-Example from the test environment:
+Example from the reference environment:

 ```
 apiVersion: cert-manager.io/v1